reinevernunft13/travel-finder-backend/README.md

 This project is a solution to the 2023 *Vueling Tech Hack* challenge (back-end).
 ## 📓 Description

-❗❗ Build a **travel search engine** for an Online Travel Agency.
+ℹ️ Build a **travel search engine** for an Online Travel Agency.
 The app must:
     - take at least three letters to run the search.
     - search for trips containing cities that match the text entered by the user.
     - support Middle East and Asian languages.

-ℹ️ Further details on functional and technical details, [here](https://nuwe.io/dev/competitions/vueling-tech-hack/travel-search-backend-challenge).
+👉 Further details on functional and technical details, [here](https://nuwe.io/dev/competitions/vueling-tech-hack/travel-search-backend-challenge).

 - As a **solution**, I've created a RESTful API in NodeJs, using: